-During the Mormon War of 1838, Price served as a member of a delegation sent from Chariton County, Missouri to investigate reported disturbances between Latter Day Saints and anti-Mormon mobs operating in the western part of the state.
+During the Mormon War of 1838, Price served as a member of a delegation sent from Chariton County, Missouri, to investigate reported disturbances between Latter Day Saints and anti-Mormon mobs operating in the western part of the state.
 His report was favorable to the Mormons, stating that they were not guilty, in his opinion, of the charges levied against them by their enemies.
-Following the Mormon capitulation in November 1838, Price was ordered by Missouri governor, Lilburn Boggs to Caldwell County with a company of men to protect the Saints from further depredations following their surrender.
+Following the Mormon capitulation in November 1838, Price was ordered by Missouri governor Lilburn Boggs to Caldwell County with a company of men to protect the Saints from further depredations following their surrender.

 Price was commissioned a major general in the Confederate States Army on March 6, 1862, just before the Battle of Pea Ridge, Arkansas.
 His forces were defeated there and again at Iuka and Corinth in Mississippi.
-Price’s command fought a series of minor engagements during 1863 which had little effect on the war.
+Price’s command fought a series of minor engagements during 1863, which had little effect on the war.

 Then, in the fall of 1864, Price mounted one final campaign, a large-scale raid into Missouri and Kansas from his base in northern Arkansas.
-Price cut a wide swath of destruction across his home state but, was finally run to ground by two Union armies at Westport in present-day Kansas City and soundly defeated.
+Price cut a wide swath of destruction across his home state but was finally run to the ground by two Union armies at Westport in present-day Kansas City and soundly defeated.
 Price and the remnants of his command then fled south into Indian Territory (Oklahoma) and finally Texas.

 Price never surrendered after the war.
 He led his troops over the border and offered their services to Mexican Emperor Maximilian I, who refused them.
 Price then settled in a colony of former Confederates in Carlota, Veracruz.
 He was impoverished and in poor health when he returned to the United States in 1866.
 He died in St. Louis on September 29, 1867, and was buried in the Bellefontaine Cemetery in St. Louis, Missouri.